1933 Philadelphia Eagles season

 The 1933 Philadelphia Eagles season was the franchise's inaugural season in the National Football League (NFL).
-In a year with an unbalanced schedule, the Eagles saw the field a league-low total of 9 times in 1933, finishing the season with a record of 3 wins, 5 losses, and 1 tie.
+In a year with an unbalanced schedule, the Eagles saw the field a league-low total of 9 times in 1933, finishing the season with a 3–5–1 record.

 Offseason

 When Pennsylvania eased some of the Blue laws and allowed Sunday sporting events, Philadelphia and Pittsburgh became available for NFL franchises as they could play home games on Sundays.
 The Frankford Yellow Jackets played their games on Saturday mostly when at home.

 During the offseason, Bert Bell and Lud Wray were granted an expansion franchise in the NFL for the rights to Philadelphia.
 The previous team, the Frankford Yellow Jackets, were inactive for two years so their rights were pulled by the NFL.
 They joined the Pittsburgh Pirates and the Cincinnati Reds, for a $2,500 entrance fee.
 The Eagles got their name from the Blue Eagle, which was used by American companies to symbolize their compliance with the National Industrial Recovery Act, a program within Franklin D. Roosevelt's New Deal.
-The NFL Eagles' original colors were a light blue and yellow.
+The NFL Eagles' original colors were a light blue and yellow matching the flag of the City of Philadelphia.

+Preseason

+The Eagles held their first training camp at Bader Field in Atlantic City, New Jersey.

+The team played its first ever game on Sunday, September 17, 1933 in a preseason matchup with the Wessington eleven in Clifton, New Jersey in front of 4,000 fans.
+Swede Hanson scored the loan touchdown for the Eagles; Oren Pape lead the team in rushing; and Les Maynard intercepted Wessington in the closing moments to secure the win.

-The Eagles held their first training camp in Atlantic City, New Jersey.
-They scheduled their home games to be played at the Baker Bowl in Philadelphia, which was also the home of the Philadelphia Phillies of Major League Baseball.
-The Eagles played at the Baker Bowl for three seasons before moving to the newer Philadelphia Municipal Stadium in the south Philadelphia area.
+They scheduled their home games to be played at the Philadelphia Phillies' National League Park in North Philadelphia.
+The Eagles played at the Phillies' ballpark for three seasons before moving to the newer Philadelphia Municipal Stadium in South Philadelphia at the current site of Philadelphia Sports Complex.